Black Friday Sale - No Coupon Necessary!

 Published on

-Bulls Flag vs. Bear Flag
+Bull Flag vs. Bear Flag

 Bull Flags

-1. Bullish range flag: Notice how the old price action on the left looks like an ascending pole.
+1. Bullish range flag.
+Notice how the old price action on the left looks like an ascending pole.
 That is the impulse trend of the market.
 The price then begins to range sideways before it continues moving upward.
 That is the flag that signals a temporary pause in the upward trend.
 Once the price action breaks past the range’s resistance and continues higher, that's the signal to hit buy in continuation of the trend.

-1. The next bullish flag is the descending channel flag: Here we have another ascending flagpole on the left but this time the pause in the uptrend is more drastic, as we start to see lower highs and lower lows.
+2. The next bullish flag is the descending channel flag.
+Here we have another ascending flagpole on the left but this time the pause in the uptrend is more drastic, as we start to see lower highs and lower lows.
 But with the lower highs and lower lows, we’re still noticing a symmetrical channel that's descending.
 This descending channel is the flag.
 Once the price action breaks up past the resistance of the channel, we have a signal to hit buy in continuation of the uptrend.

-1. Finally, we have the bullish wedge flag.
+3. Finally, we have the bullish wedge flag.
 In this pattern we will notice the same impulse move upward, which is represented by the ascending flagpole.
 Then price action pauses and starts to cluster, seemingly unsure if it will go higher or lower.
 In the wedge, the highs are getting lower and the lows are getting higher.
 This type of price action is a sign of building pressure.
 Once the price action breaks upward, we have a signal to buy in continuation of the trend.

 Bear Flags